oslokommune/okctl/userdocs/src/help/docker-registry.md

 Running a Docker image in your cluster depends on where you store it.
 Two common places to store Docker images are

-1. Github Container Registry (GHCR)
+1. Github Container Registry (GHCR) ([official documentation](https://docs.github.com/en/packages/guides/pushing-and-pulling-docker-images))
-1. Elastic Container Registry (ECR)
+1. Elastic Container Registry (ECR) ([official documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html))

+## Access container registries

-## Access Github Container Registry (GHCR) images
+### Access Github Container Registry (GHCR) images

 For Kubernetes to be able to download Docker images from GHCR, it needs to have the necessary credentials.
 This credential is called a pull secret.

-To create a Kubernetes pull secret, first go to your Github account's settings and open the developer tab.
-Here you can choose the Personal Access Token tab, which will let you create a token Kubernetes can use to access GHCR.
+To create a Kubernetes pull secret, first go to your [github account settings](https://github.com/settings/profile) and select `Developer settings > Personal access tokens`.
+Here you can create a token Kubernetes can use to access GHCR.

-This token needs the `read:packages` scope.
+For Kubernetes to be able to read packages (docker images), it needs the `read:packages` scope.
+For us to be able to push to GHCR, it needs the `write:packages` scope.

 Copy this token and run